alahijani/dockerfile-oidc-proxy/README.md

 ambitious contributions.
 This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.

+## TODO

+- [ ] figure out which header to set when sending to nexus so, it knows its authenticated user
+- [ ]